 Symptoms Of Intestinal Worms In Cats

-Intestinal worm infestation in cats is a condition that often presents itself in the cat’s eating and pooping habits.
+Intestinal worm infestation in cats is a condition that often presents itself in the cat’s eating and digestion habits.
 It’s important to make a note of any symptoms and consult a vet for a proper diagnosis.

 Here are some of the common symptoms that might appear in a cat who has intestinal worms: